Aka-The-Archivist/aka.docs/docs/getting-started/structure.md

      | helmet.js middleware
      |--------------------------------------------------------------------------
      |
-     | security middleware for Express.js that helps protect your web application
+     | security middleware that helps protect your web application
      | from several common attacks.
      */
     helmet: helmet()
 ```

-This file contains all the middleware functions for ExpressJS, the framework used by aka backend.
+This file contains all the middleware functions for Aka, the framework used by aka backend.
 These middleware
 functions are injected into your application in the order they are added to this file.
 You can add or remove middleware
 functions in this file to customize the behavior of your application.